RaspberryPiFoundation/microbit-curriculum/en-GB/against-the-clock/index.md

 + Click 'run' to test your code.

-	+ Press buttons A and B together to est your timer to 0
+	+ Press buttons A and B together to set your timer to 0
 	+ Press button A to start your timer
-	+ Press (and hold) button B to stop your timer.
+	+ Press (and hold) button B to stop your timer

 ![screenshot](images/clock-test-start.png)

 ## Challenge your friends! { .challenge }
-Use the timer to challenge yout friends.
+Use the timer to challenge your friends.
 For example, you could see how long it takes them to say the alphabet backwards, or name 10 capital cities.

 ## Challenge: Counting Down { .challenge }
 Can you create a __new__ timer, that counts down to 0?
 Here's how your new timer should work: